Questioning is critical.

 Past performance offers little insight into a fund’s future returns.

-Your adviser should encourage you to focus on your personal life goals.
+Your planner should encourage you to focus on your personal life goals.

 And help block out any noise that may lead to sub-optimal decision making.